AllenChinodakufa/Paynow_Node_Js_Sdk/README.md

 [![Build Status](https://travis-ci.com/paynow/Paynow-NodeJS-SDK.svg?branch=master)](https://travis-ci.com/paynow/Paynow-NodeJS-SDK)

-# Node.JS SDK for Paynow Zimbabwe's API
+# QPAY

 ## Sign in to Paynow and get integration details
-# My name is Allen Chinodakufa, and I am a full-stack developer.
+### My name is Allen Chinodakufa, and I am a full-stack developer.
+I studied the backend of the paynow SDK and saw a number of errors.
+This is a working SDK for IONIC AND REACT developers.
+If you have any errors with installation contact me at [WhatsApp](tel://+263771899951).
 > Before you can start making requests to Paynow's API, you need to get an integration ID and integration Key from Paynow.
 See Documentation [Generating Integration Key and Viewing integration ID](https://developers.paynow.co.zw/docs/integration_generation.html)